-When Frank and Jess turn up with a present for Molly, they get a bike out of a Rover 75.
-There is no way a full size bike would come out of a 5 seat saloon car without being taken apart, but the handlebars were not even folded .
+When Frank and Jess turn up with a present for Molly, they get a bike out of a Rover 75 !, there is no way a full size bike would come out of a 5 seater saloon car without being taken apart, the handlebars were not even folded .
 See more »

 Was this review helpful to you?